-- 19. A student may not move or alter furniture, fixtures, and / or property in campus housing without permission. - 20.
-Water furniture is prohibited in campus housing. - 21.
-Students may not engage in door propping at outside exits. - 22.
+- 16. A student may not move furniture or fixtures outside of residence halls or alter furniture, fixtures, and / or property in campus housing without permission. - 17.
+Students may not engage in door propping at outside exits. - 18.
 Window screens may not be removed except with permission of the residence hall supervisor.
-Windows should not be left open when the room is unoccupied. - 23.
-Smoking (including e-cigarettes and vapor pens) is prohibited in all campus buildings according to the NMJC campus smoking policy.
-E-cigarettes and/or vapor pens will be confiscated and returned at student's departure.
-These will only be returned to the student who was in possession or the occupant of the room.
-Burning of incense, candles, or other open flames in the suite is also prohibited. - 24.
-Do not hang anything on the brick walls by use of any type of fastener that penetrates or removes paint from the brick surface (example: nails, double-sided tape, etc.) - 25.
+Windows should not be left open when the room is unoccupied. - 19.
+Do not hang anything on the brick walls by use of any type of fastener that penetrates or removes paint from the brick surface (example: nails, double-sided tape, etc.) - 20.
 Each student is limited to only one mini-refrigerator and one small microwave oven to a dorm room / apartment.
-No mini-freezers or other large appliances will be allowed. - 26.
-No pornography or offensive pictures / decorations of any kind will be allowed in any campus Student Housing facility.
-Anything deemed to be offensive to a resident or guest will be removed from the area. - 27.
-Cohabitation as a couple is not permitted at any time in on-campus housing locations. - 28.
-No babysitting is allowed in campus housing (including younger siblings). - 29.
-Decorating with empty alcohol containers, boxes, etc. is not allowed.
+No mini-freezers or other large appliances will be allowed. - No pornography of any kind will be allowed in any campus Student Housing facility.
+Materials which a reasonable person may consider obscene may be confiscated.
+NMJC does not guarantee storage of confiscated contraband. - 22.
+Cohabitation as a couple is not permitted at any time in on-campus housing locations. - 23.
+No babysitting is allowed in campus housing (including younger siblings). - 24.
+Decorating with empty alcohol containers, boxes, etc. is not allowed. - 25.
+Students must comply with all instructions, policies, and rules, written and/or verbal, from college officials, including housing staff.

-Students found in violation of any housing regulation will be subject to a fine.
+Students found in violation of housing regulations may be subject to fines and/or additional sanctions.